fueryin/BRONZEBEARD-HD-PATCH/README.md

 - Fix woodcutting trees glowing in some zones
 - Fix crashes in Orgrimmar

-💡 **Tip:** If you need to stay in Orgrimmar without crashing, you can temporarily move all custom patches out of your **Data** folder.
+💡 **Tip:** If you need to stay in Orgrimmar without crashing, try switching to a lower-population instance from your minimap — or temporarily move all custom patches out of your **Data** folder.

 ---